goofy2k/ESPhome-starter/README.md

 1. Put secrets (credentials, host IP's etc) in a separate file and do not publish those.
 Test Secrets Editor.
 2. Find a solution for keeping WIFI credentials after a firmware update
-3. Investigate "Update All)
+3. Investigate "Update All"
-4. Investigate "Clean MQTT")
+4. Investigate "Clean MQTT"
-5. Investigate "Clean Build")
+5. Investigate "Clean Build"
+6. Discuss (high level) integration in Home Assistant

 ## 4. References / Further reading